joyceycodes/JamPackd/journals/marble.md

 - Worked on on API endpoints with Z
 - Got the delete user function to work, have a blocker with the update feature
 - Couldn't work on the Playlist features because we cant test without the create endpoints.

+11/22/22

+- working with Z on frontend and discussing project overall with team
+-